Indianola Mississippi Seeds

 Indianola Mississippi Seeds is B. B. King's eighteenth studio album.
 It was released in October 1970 on ABC Records on LP and May 1989 on MCA Records on CD.
 On this album B. B. King mixed elements of blues and rock music.
 Producer Bill Szymczyk decided to follow up on the success of the hit "The Thrill Is Gone" by matching King with a musical all-star cast.
 The result was one of King's most critically acclaimed albums and one of the most highly regarded blues crossover albums of all time.

 The album appeared on several of Billboard's album charts in 1970, reaching number 26 on the Pop album chart, number seven on the Jazz album chart and eight on Billboard's listing for "Black Albums."
 The album also generated several hit singles, "Chains and Things", King's own "Ask Me No Questions" and Leon Russell's "Hummingbird".

 King himself, also, views the album as one of his greatest achievements.
 When asked about his best work, King has said, "I know the critics always mention Live & Well or Live at the Regal, but I think that Indianola Mississippi Seeds was the best album that I've done artistically."

+Background

+Carole King, Joe Walsh, and Leon Russell participated as guest performers.
+The opening track, "Nobody Loves Me but My Mother", is a song performed by King as a piano-and-vocal piece.
+"Hummingbird" originally appeared on Russell's solo album Leon Russell (1970), and on this version Russell is credited with piano and conducting duties.